Step 1: NDIS Contact, eligibility and access.

 What if I’m not currently accessing a disability service?

 You can still join the NDIS if you’re not currently accessing a disability service.
 If you are not currently accessing a disability service, you will need to complete and submit an Access Request form to the NDIA.
 Vision Australia can assist with this, more information here at NDIS.

 From 1 July 2016, the NDIS has been rolling out around Australia.
 It’s being introduced in stages to ensure it is successful and sustainable.
 People will enter the NDIS differently depending on where they live and the type of support they currently receive.

 To find out when the NDIS is coming to your area visit www.ndis.gov.au or call 1800 800 110.

 Step 2: Getting plan ready

 Think about what you really need and want to achieve ahead of your planning session.
-Vision Australia can help work through this to articulate all of the supports you need.
+Vision Australia is a registered NDIS provider and the leading organisation for people who are blind or have low vision, and we can help you prepare for your planning session to articulate all of the supports you need.

 Your NDIS plan is based on you and your needs.
 It’s all about what your situation is today, and what type of life you would like to lead.
 It then identifies the support you may need to help make that life a reality.